 9. CHAIRMEN’S COMMITTEE

-9.1 Consists of the Chairman, the Vice Chairmen and the Chairman of the Technical Committee and meets whenever any of its members requests to do so.
+9.1 Consists of the Chairman and the Vice Chairmen, as well as the Technical Committee Chairman in a consultative role, and meets whenever any of its members requests to do so.

 10.2 The purpose of the Management Committee is to organise the business of INTERCARGO, to act in accordance with the requirements of this Constitution and the Objectives of INTERCARGO and to serve the interests of its Members.